AndresFloresG/auto-annotated-portfolio-067ea/content/pages/index.md

     backgroundSize: full
     title: Open Data lab
     subtitle: >-
-      Open Data Lab is a public repository intended to share personal and public statistical analysis
+      Open Data Lab is a platform designed to share results and visualizations from statistical analyses of research studies.
+It provides an open space where researchers and analysts can make their findings publicly accessible.
+Anyone interested in publishing their results can request hosting space through the Open Data Lab maintenance team.
+The platform encourages transparency, collaboration, and the open dissemination of data-driven insights.
     styles:
       self:
         height: auto